Sentinel Secondary School: Advanced Placement Program

 Sentinel offers Advanced Placement Program (AP) courses which are regarded as more rigorous than the general offerings, teaching material equivalent to university-level study.
 All of the courses require a strong comprehension of general knowledge and excellent work habits.
 It requires a powerful intellectual commitment to perseverance and solid, foundational work habits.
 Pre-AP courses are offered to students wishing to prepare for the full Advanced Placement offerings in their Senior School years.
 Sentinel offers AP classes in French, psychology, calculus, physics, biology, chemistry, language, literature, fine arts, and many more.
 Students in both grade 11 and 12 are allowed to register for AP courses.

 Although Sentinel provides numerous AP courses, it is noteworthy that there are a lot of restrictions that the school makes implicit and ambiguous; these restrictions can be problematic for some students as they can significantly affect the entire timeline of students' plans for participating AP exams.
 Firstly, since the students are not capable of registering for the AP exams individually, the students have no choice but to follow the instructions the school gives.
 For example, students who are taking AP Physics 1 class are not able to write the AP Physics 1 exam as the school requires students to take AP Physics 2 in their second year in order to receive the AP Physics 1 exam; in this case, the students can only take the AP Physics 1 exam at Sentinel in their second year of AP Physics.
 As a result, there is a chance that the students will not have their AP exam scores even if they have finished related AP courses when they file applications to universities.
 Similarly, students cannot write the exams at Sentinel for courses that they are not taking at the school.
 Also, the school hosts some AP classes, while a few of the related exams are not provided at Sentinel.
 Students who take AP courses at Sentinel are required to write the related AP exams at Sentinel Secondary; otherwise, they will be taken out of their AP class and either not receive credits for that course or receive credits for the equivalent non-AP course.
 The Capstone program is a university-level AP course offered by Sentinel Secondary for English language and literature.
 It is a research-based program where students get the opportunity to look into a topic of their choice and create a presentation for the class.
 By allowing students to pick their own material, students have more freedom and are more invested and interested in their learning.
 The courses provide guidelines for essay writing and citations that will be needed throughout their university education.

 Premier Academies and Pursuit Programme

-Sentinel is also home to various West Vancouver Schools Premier Academies which specialize in specific sports or activities including the Premier:
+Sentinel is also home to various premier academies which specialize in specific sports or activities including the Premier: